 If you’re chomping at the bit to get your hands on an electric truck from Rivian or Canoo, you can preorder either of them right now.
 Canoo buyers still have a few years before they need to worry about finding an insurance policy, but if you’re on the list for a Rivian, it might be time to start shopping.

 Buying insurance for a car you don’t own yet is actually pretty simple.
 All you need is the vehicle’s make, model, and vehicle identification number (if you have access to it).
-With those few details, Jerry can find you the best prices for car insurance.
+With those few details,

 Jerry is a personal insurance broker that lives in your pocket.
 But don’t worry about buying tiny office furniture, Jerry is an app.
 Once you download Jerry, just answer a handful of questions that will take you roughly 45 seconds to complete and you’ll immediately get car insurance quotes for coverage similar to your current plan.
 Jerry customers save an average of $879 a year.
 Oh, and we should mention…Jerry is free.